Vision, Mission and Values

 .
 The counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 .
 The Helen Gordon Child Development Center is accredited by the National Association for Education of Young Children (NAEYC)

-In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)
+In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of the ABET

 .
-The computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)
+The computer science program is accredited by the the Computing Accreditation Commission of ABET

 In the School of Business; the undergraduate and graduate business programs as well as the accounting program are accredited by The Association to Advance Collegiate Schools of Business International (AACSB)